 Yep, that’s right – you can make your own French macarons, right from home; and with this incredible strawberry cheesecake macarons recipe, plus a handy video tutorial to go along with it, once you get the hang of making your own macarons, you might never go back to store-bought French macarons again.

 Rachel of Sugar-Coated Inspiration is going to show you (literally, with an amazing little video) how to create your very own homemade French macarons.
 She also went a step further and chose a totally amazing recipe to teach today’s macaron class: strawberry cheesecake French macarons.
-So good.

 From Rachel: In my opinion, there’s nothing quite as impressive as homemade French Macarons – a cookie that is notoriously tricky to make.
 The main goal is to get that signature ridge, or “foot,” lining the bottom of the meringue cookie.
 (I literally shrieked the first time my macarons came out of the oven with feet.)
 However, after making them at home a few times (pretending to be a professional pastry chef), I’ve realized that these delicious & delicate little cookies aren’t nearly as difficult as I thought they’d be.
 And they’re so impressive once you get them right!

-How to Make Strawberry Cheesecake French Macarons
+Delicious Strawberry Cheesecake French Macarons

 Strawberry Cheesecake French Macarons